brimdata/zui/docs/Migration-of-Spaces.md

 ![Migration Required](media/Migration-Required.png)

-While the process should be seamless, if you're reading this article before clicking **Migrate**, here's some tips to help ensure a successful migration.
+While the process should be seamless, if you're reading this article before clicking **Migrate**, here are some tips to help ensure a successful migration.

 1. Before starting migration, you may want to make a backup by zipping or copying everything below the following directory, which varies per OS